Alex Draper

 Alex Draper is a British television and film actor who has appeared in several television shows among other projects.

 He is best known for playing the lead character Billy Hopkins in the BBC Drama Phoenix Rise.

 Career

 Draper's first role was in 2018 in the TV Movie Wonderland.
 He later appeared in music video Sam Fender: The Borders in 2019 and in the short films Shagbands and Iniquity.

 He featured in his second music video David Lindmear featuring Johanson Omen in 2021.

 In 2022, Draper appeared in an episode of Doctors as Kieran Archer.

-In what is his arguably biggest role to date, Draper appeared as the lead character Billy Hopkins in the award winning BBC drama series Phoenix Rise over its four seasons and 40 episodes.
+Draper appeared as the lead character Billy Hopkins in the award winning BBC drama series Phoenix Rise over its four seasons and 40 episodes.

 Following the end of this series, Draper appeared as Mason in six episodes of EastEnders in 2024 and in an episode of Casualty in 2025 as Lewis Moss.

 Draper is currently filming for a new project titled "The Beast of Riverside Hollow" where he appears as Deano.
 The project has not yet been released.